iAmAndrewCarroll/401ops/interviewQuestions.md

 | 404  | Not Found - The resource was not found.          |
 | 500  | Internal Server Error - A server error occurred. |
 | 403  | Forbidden - Request is understood but refused.   |

+#### TCP Handshake (SYN/ACK)

+The TCP handshake, also known as the three-way handshake, is a three-step process used to establish a connection between a client and server in a TCP/IP network.
+It involves the following steps:

+1. **SYN (Synchronize):** The client sends a SYN packet to the server to initiate a connection request.
+2. **SYN-ACK (Synchronize-Acknowledge):** If the server is available and willing to establish a connection, it responds with a SYN-ACK packet, indicating acknowledgment of the client's request and its readiness to proceed.
+3. **ACK (Acknowledge):** Finally, the client sends an ACK packet back to the server, acknowledging the server's response.
+This completes the handshake process, and both sides are now synchronized and can start exchanging data.

+The TCP handshake is a fundamental aspect of network communication, ensuring reliable and orderly transmission of data between clients and servers.

 ## Governance and Compliance